 09 Aug Fulfilling My Dreams Fulfills My Spirit

 I’m on day 13 of an Oprah and Deepak 21 day meditation program.
 It’s actually day 17, but I have been traveling, making it difficult to find the time to meditate, so I’ve missed the last few days.
-These 21 day programs are designed to guide the participant to go deeper into esoteric concepts through a carefully structured program, and the current one is about “the energy of attraction”.
-For my first 40 something years I was cynical enough to find this kind of discussion somewhat unbearable; it resonated as new age nonsense as far as I was concerned.
-However, over the past few years, I have done a half dozen of these 21 day programs and I always gain a lot of insights about the frames that shape my own views, ideas, and self limiting thoughts.
-In all truthfulness, this process helped a lot as we struggled with making a movie about how profoundly the mind body connection affects our health.
+These 21-day programs are designed to guide the participant to go deeper into esoteric concepts through a carefully structured program, and the current one is about “the energy of attraction”.
+For my first 40 something years, I was cynical enough to find this kind of discussion somewhat unbearable; it resonated as new age nonsense as far as I was concerned.
+However, over the past few years, I have done a half dozen of these 21-day programs and I always gain a lot of insights about the frames that shape my own views, ideas, and self-limiting thoughts.
+In all truthfulness, this process helped a lot as we struggled with making a movie about how profoundly the mind-body connection affects our health.
 Some of the messaging still rubs me the wrong way, but when I can stay open to examining the ideas being expressed, I learn surprising things about myself.
-Oftentimes, the programs take place when I’m traveling, which makes it more difficult to find the time and space to stay focused, but also provides greater stimulus that makes the experience more complex.
+Oftentimes, the programs take place when I’m traveling, which makes it more difficult to find the time and space to stay focused, but also provides a greater stimulus that makes the experience more complex.

 For the past 5 years, I’ve lived in the house that I grew up in.
 For the first few months, living there had an odd resonance.
 As my past memories began to meld with my day to day life, I found the experience of being a parent crashing into feelings related to being a child in that same space.
 However, the past slowly receded, and after five years it feels like where I live, rather than where I grew up.
 It is an open, modern home with many windows and large common areas.
 Surrounded by trees, it is easy to feel fully lost in the space- disconnected from the larger world.
 While it was a good place to grow up, by the time I was a senior in high school I had a strong desire to be immersed in the larger world and I headed off to college in NY with great forward force.